richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

     service.beta.kubernetes.io/aws-load-balancer-type: "nlb"
 ```

-If you try to delete the child/tenant cluster using CAPI/CAPA then it will fail to delete the clusters infrastructure fully in AWS as the VPC is still being using by the NLB that was created.
+If you try to delete the workload cluster using CAPI/CAPA then it will fail to delete the clusters infrastructure fully in AWS as the VPC is still being used by the NLB that was created.
 For example:

 ```text
 E0609 15:49:16.022022  ###### API Changes) b │